rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 # Migrating your RhoMobile application to 5.X

-RhoMobile Suite 5.0 and up offers a set of common API's to access device,system and framework capabilities across JavaScript and Ruby.
+RhoMobile Suite 5.0 and up offers a set of common APIs to access device,system and framework capabilities across JavaScript and Ruby.

 ## RhoConnect Client